No idea what MiFID stands for? Here’s what you need to know

 Public exchanges and some other trading venues will also hold periodic auctions which hide the order size for a stock until sufficient volume has been accumulated to trigger a sale.

 “We are likely to see a distinct drop in dark trading once the caps are in force,” said Anish Puaar, European market structure analyst at Rosenblatt Securities.
-“Ultimately most of the trading will move to periodic auctions and eventually systematic internalizers.
-Some volume may shift to the SIs on day one, but many buy-side firms are still getting to grips with how they work.”
+“Ultimately most of the trading will move to periodic auctions and eventually systematic internalisers.
+Some volume may shift to the systematic internalisers on day one, but many buy-side firms are still getting to grips with how they work.”

 Brokers and investment managers will have to record all conversations related to a deal and store them for at least five years.